Moving floor: Use in a trailer

 Optionally, the semi-trailer may include a movable front wall with a rubber flap at the bottom extending onto the floor, or simply a movable flap or tarp at the front of the trailer bed on which the material is loaded.
-During unloading of loose material, either of these will ensure that nothing is left behind, almost or eliminating having to sweep the floor.
+During unloading of loose material, either of these will ensure that nothing is left behind, almost eliminating the need to sweep the floor.

 It takes about 5 to 15 minutes to unload a full 13.6 m trailer, taking less manpower, equipment and time than without the system.
 The operator can enter a narrow low gate and dump the load inside a building.
 With a conventional tipper (or dump truck) as well as a dump trailer, that is often not possible.
-It is also possible to handle a full-width or full-length pallets, without opening the sides of the trailer.
+It is also possible to handle full-width or full-length pallets without opening the sides of the trailer.

 Conveying pallets

 A similar system is designed specifically for moving pallets.
-It uses only two (rather than three) sets of slats; where one set raises the load just enough for the second set to retract.
-After the load-raiser lowers and retracts, then both sets move together to actually move the load.
+It uses only two (rather than three) sets of slats, where one set raises the load just enough for the second set to retract.
+After the load-raiser lowers and retracts, both sets move together to actually move the load.
 Load capacity is 30 ST and floor speed is up to 12 ft/min.